He we are in October 2014

 science of synthetic membranes.
 Our current projects fall

 To understand how viruses can be removed from water we work

-to elucidate mechanisms of virus adhesion to surfaces.
-We
+to elucidate mechanisms of virus adhesion to surfaces and

-Removal of finely dispersed oil from water is often required
+Removal of finely dispersed oil from water may be required

 to meet environmental regulations.
 Unfortunately, the efficiency

 with a decrease in oil drop size.
 Membrane filtration can

 remove smaller drops but membrane fouling by oil limits broader